KxSystems/docs-v1/docs/dashboards/bubblechart.md

 ![Screenshot](img/yaxisminmaxrangescalehtmllight.jpg)

+!!!
+Warning "Out of Range Values"
-<aside class="admonition caution">If defined range is greater than data range a negative y-axis will be applied</aside>
+    If defined range is greater than data range a negative y-axis will be applied

 **Dynamic Columns in Pivot**

-Marks if dynamic colums are used for a [pivot query](introduction.md#pivot-query)
+Marks if dynamic colums are used for a [pivot query](introduction#pivot-query)

 **Show X- Y-Axis Ticks**